Title IV of the JOBS Act Has Been Passed

 State “Blue Sky” laws are preempted for securities offered to “qualified purchasers.”
 A qualified purchaser is any person to whom securities are offered or sold in a Tier 2 offering (i.e. investors investing not more than 10% of the greater of the investor’s annual income or net worth or accredited investors).

 Regulation A+ is not available to companies that:

 - Are not organized in and have their principal place of business in the U.S. or Canada

 - Are already SEC reporting companies and certain investment companies

-If you really want to get in depth on this stuff, check out this fact sheet from the SEC, the final rules here.
-There are still quite a few legal hurdles regarding compliance and qualification, and if an issuer wants to take advantage of Regulation A+ it will have to issue an “offering circular” which is a lot more work than filing a Reg D form (which is how most private offerings are done these days).
+If you really want to get in depth on this stuff, check out this fact sheet from the SEC and the final rules here.
+There are still quite a few legal hurdles regarding compliance and qualification, and if an issuer wants to take advantage of Regulation A+ it will have to issue an “offering circular” which is a lot more work than filing a Reg D form (how most private offerings are done these days).
 So a lot remains to be seen, but I do believe that Title IV is a substantial step in bringing equity investing to the masses.

-Because Tier II is pre-emptive (meaning it trumps state laws), and both of Tier I and Tier II allow for investment by un-accredited investors, this will have a direct effect on the states, like Texas, who have passed their own Crowdfunding rules.
+Because Tier 2 is pre-emptive (meaning it trumps state laws), and both Tier 1 and Tier 2 allow for investment by non-accredited investors, this will have a direct effect on the states, like Texas, who have passed their own crowdfunding rules.
 More to come on that.

 This Tech Crunch article has a great synopsis of each of the key Title sections from the JOBS Act.
 I encourage you to check it out.